 Teens who learn about the risks of drugs from their parents are 50 percent less likely to use drugs.
-So we ask you to take action, talk to your children and teens today about the risks of medicine abuse and overdose.
+So we ask you to take action, talk to your children and teens today about the risks of prescription misuse and overdose.
 We also ask that you safely dispose of your medicine through our Medicine Take Back Program.

 In addition, it is very important that you safegaurd your medicine cabinets throughout your home.
 Know what medications you have and how much, so you will know if anything is missing.
 Properly discard of any medicines you no longer need.